We flew to Cusco by Latam airlines from Lima. It was a short 1 hour flight.

 As we descended towards Cusco, I was slightly apprehensive about altitude sickness, having heard of people falling ill at 3500 metres.
 We had started to take Diamox a few days earlier to alleviate any issues.

-Not something I had anticipated were the steep turns to line up with the runway at Cusco International Airport located right in the centre of the town!
+Not something I had anticipated, were the steep turns to line up with the runway at Cusco International Airport, located right in the centre of the town!

 As we approached, we flew low over the crowded housing.
 Communities were right up to the boundary fence of the runway.